(93% Syrah, 7% Cabernet Sauvignon)

 life’s work with Syrah.

-Hand-harvested grapes underwent a variety of gentle fermentation techniques to produce a wide spectrum of flavors without imparting bitter tannins.
-A portion of the lots underwent an Australian technique known as “rack and return” that requires draining the tank twice daily and gently putting the juice back over the top of the skins to extract deep color and optimal richness.
-Whole cluster fermentation was also used to enhance richness and dimension on the palate.
-A few lots were fermented with a submerged cap for structure and mouthfeel.
-Aged 18 months in all French oak, 65% new.
+Syrah’s delicate skin requires careful handling to avoid harsh tannins so a variety of gentle fermentation techniques are used to give Sequel a wide spectrum of flavors without imparting bitterness.
+One-third of the grapes were whole-cluster fermented to enhance richness and dimension on the palate.
+Several lots underwent an Australian technique known as “rack and return” that requires draining the tank twice daily and gently putting the juice back over the top of the skins to extract color, soft tannins and aromatics.
+A small portion of the grapes underwent submerged cap fermentation for structure and mouthfeel.
+The finished wine was aged 18 months in French oak barrels, 65% new.

 92 points – Antonio Galloni’s Vinous Media

 91 points - Wine & Spirits Magazine

 90 points - Wine Spectator